cmsmcq/Aparecium/README.md

 from the `demos/` subdirectory into BaseX or Oxygen and evaluate the query, then modify it and evaluate it again.

+*In BaseX, just open the demo you want and click the green "Run query" button.
+In Oxygen, you'll need to define an XQuery scenario which evaluates the current buffer; you may find it convenient to have it save the output to a file and open it in a buffer.
+Then associate that transformation with file you want to work with, and click the "Run transformation" button to run the demo.*

 There are several demos:

 * `demo.date.xq` illustrates one of the date grammars from Steven